3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 **Accessing outside the array region is an undefined behavior but may not generate any error when used.** Values are retrieved at other memory addresses that do not belong to the array and the values are not guaranteed as the same across machines.
 Accessing outside of program memory will produce a "SIGSEGV Signal Segmentation Fault" runtime error.

-Arrays are usually used with for loops, to iterate over the length of the array for data manipulation.
+Arrays are usually used for-loops, to iterate over the length of the array for data manipulation.

 This example populates the array with natural numbers: